 $sudo hostnamectl set-hostname UbuntuOS

 vijay@Ubuntu-19:~$sudo hostnamectl set-hostname UbuntuOS vijay@Ubuntu-19:~$hostname UbuntuOS vijay@Ubuntu-19:~$

 Use GUI to Change hostname in Ubuntu Linux

-Most of user in this world love using of graphical interface, So I decide to add this graphical section in this article.
+Most of the user in this world love using the graphical interface, so I decide to add this graphical section in this article.

-First step to check hostname, and Sorry, I will have to use command line interface to check host name.
+The first step to check hostname, and Sorry, I will have to use the command line interface to check hostname.

 vijay@Ubuntu-19:~$hostname centos vijay@Ubuntu-19:~$